Print Options

 Pre-Candidacy Requirements

-During the first and second years, students complete the following Core Courses:
+During the first and second years, students complete the following courses:

-Additionally, ASTR 37100 Precandidacy Research is taken every quarter.
+ASTR 37100 Precandidacy Research is taken every quarter.
 In this course, students arrange with a faculty supervisor to conduct a short-term independent research project lasting one or more quarters.
-Research completed in ASTR 37100 is presented as part of the two-part Candidacy Exam taken in the Autumn and Spring Quarters of the second year.
+Research completed in ASTR 37100 is presented in the two-part Candidacy Exam, which is held prior to the start of Autumn Quarter in the second and third years of the program.

 Plan of Study